What is SOMA Adaptive Memory Intelligence™ (SOMA AMI™)?

 What problems does it solve?

 SOMA AMI™ addresses critical challenges in AI agent systems by providing a centralized, deterministic, auditable decision plane for agent decision-making.
 When agents produce flaky or non-repeatable decisions, SOMA AMI™ ensures consistent outcomes through deterministic selection algorithms with built-in tie-breaking mechanisms.
-Multi-agent conflicts are resolved through sophisticated arbitration using top_k guards that prevent conflicting actions from executing simultaneously.

 What are ATOMs?

 ATOMs: Adoption Translation and Observation Model — the canonical schema for memory facts.
 They standardize how agents express state, tags, and observations so downstream decisions are consistent.
-ATOMs are typed facts that serve as the only inputs to SOMA AMI™.

 What is an EMU?